 Step 4: Paint White Stripes

-Use white paint and a sponge brush to paint the stripes and allow to dry.
+Use white paint and a sponge brush to paint the stripes and allow them to dry.

 Step 5: Print Out Star Shape